 This massive revolver was a favorite among Confederate troops.
 The LeMat Confederate Civil War Revolver was an absolute beast of a pistol, one that combined a hardy bullet with the impressive kick of a shotgun blast.
 Designed by Jean Alexander LeMat of New Orleans, this pistol was distinctive because it combined the features of a typical revolver with a shotgun.
 This pistol had a nine-shot cylinder, which ensured a fairly hefty level of firepower, while also featuring a single, smooth-bore barrel that housed a single shotgun shell, allowing for a very powerful blast to be delivered from point-blank range.
 This stunning Confederate pistol replica features an impressively detailed appearance that makes it seem real.
 The replica pistol features a working single action and loading lever, which means that the hammer cocks back and the trigger squeezes.
 That makes this replica an absolute blast to handle.
 It has a plain metal finish on the frame of the pistol, which only enhances its look, while the simulated checkered wood grip fits nicely in the hand.
 Please note that this is a replica revolver and that in spite of its realistic look and its moving parts, it cannot be converted into a working firearm.
+Also, it should not be excessively dry fired.
 Confederate collectors will leap at the chance to include this LeMat Confederate Civil War Revolver in their own collection.

 - A Detailed Replica of the LeMat Revolver